Star Trek: Of Gods and Men: Production

 The series was directed by Tim Russ and conceived and produced by Sky Conway.
 Best known for playing Tuvok on Star Trek: Voyager, Russ had directed one episode of that series.
 The series was shot on the Star Trek: New Voyages sets in Port Henry, New York.
 Scenes were also shot around the Los Angeles area, including at Vasquez Rocks, a popular site for Star Trek location footage.
 Scenes set at the Vulcan Science Academy were filmed in the San Fernando Valley.
 Principal photography began July 12, 2006, and finished in October 2006.

 The series was produced with a budget of $150,000.
 Actors were paid according to SAG guidelines, but others involved in the making of the miniseries helped to produce it with little or no pay as "a labor of love".

 Returning Star Trek cast and crew

-The miniseries starred Nichelle Nichols as Nyota Uhura, Walter Koenig as Pavel Chekov, and Grace Lee Whitney as Janice Rand from the original series.
+The miniseries starred Nichelle Nichols as Nyota Uhura, Walter Koenig as Pavel Chekov, Grace Lee Whitney as Janice Rand, and Celeste Yarnall as Yeoman Martha Landon (here, as special wedding guest) from the original series.
 Alan Ruck also reprised his role as Captain Harriman from Star Trek Generations, and Tim Russ appeared as Tuvok.
 Other regular Star Trek actors appeared in new roles, including Garrett Wang and Ethan Phillips (who respectively played Harry Kim and Neelix from Voyager), J. G. Hertzler, Cirroc Lofton, and Chase Masterson (Martok, Jake Sisko, and Leeta from Star Trek: Deep Space Nine), and Gary Graham (Ambassador Soval from Enterprise).
 The series was written by DS9 writers Jack Treviño and Ethan H. Calk.
 Douglas Knapp, the director of photography, had worked on Voyager.